AKSHITHA-CHILUKA/python/README.md

 # Python Projects

 This repository contains a collection of Python projects, each demonstrating various skills and concepts in Python programming.
-Below is a list of projects included in this repository:

-Projects
+## Projects

-1. Expense Tracker
+### Expense Tracker

 A simple Python-based expense tracker to manage and visualize personal expenses.

-Features:
+**Features:**

-Categorize Expenses
+- Categorize Expenses
-Generate Reports
+- Generate Reports
-Visualize Spending Trends
+- Visualize Spending Trends

-Files:
+**Files:**

-expense_tracker.py: Command-line tool for expense tracking.
+- `expense_tracker.py`: Command-line tool for expense tracking.
+- `expense_tracker_gui.py`: GUI version of the expense tracker.

+### To-Do List Application

+A Python GUI application for managing tasks.

+**Features:**
+- Add Tasks
+- View Tasks
+- Remove Tasks

+**Files:**
+- `Todo_list_gui.py`: GUI version of the to-do list application.

 ## Contributing

 Contributions are welcome!
-Please follow the guidelines outlined in the README.md file of each project for contributing.
+Please follow these guidelines for contributing:
+- Fork the repository and create a new branch for your changes.
+- Ensure your code adheres to the coding standards outlined in the project.
+- Write tests for new features or bug fixes.
+- Submit a pull request with a clear description of your changes.

 ## License

-This repository is licensed under the MIT License - see the LICENSE file for details.
+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please reach out to 22wh1a12b5@bvrithyderabad.edu.in
+For any questions or feedback, please reach out to [22wh1a12b5@bvrithyderabad.edu.in](mailto:22wh1a12b5@bvrithyderabad.edu.in).